huggingface/hub-docs/docs/hub/tensorboard.md

 ## Adding your TensorBoard traces

-THe Hub automatically detects TensorBoard traces (such as `tfevents`).
+The Hub automatically detects TensorBoard traces (such as `tfevents`).
 Once you push your TensorBoard files to the Hub, they will automatically start an instance.

 ## Additional resources